 In July, we tested our highest-performing layout to date, a 2-column style with simple imagery, headline and CTA, against a carousel our designers were super excited to try out that was visually interesting and streamlined the content.
 What we found was that the carousel’s engagement was 9.5% higher while the conversion rate for the 2-pack was 0.9% higher.
 Even with the lower conversion rate on the carousel, the dramatic increase in clicks made the carousel a clear winner.
 It pays to keep pushing and testing – and is well worth the extra effort.

-In January we sent out a 2017 travel planner with a recommended destination for each month.
+In the month of January we sent out a travel planner with a recommended destination for each month.
 The top 4 most clicked articles were all beach destinations with beach imagery and accounted for 55% of all clicks.

-The start of the new year is a good time to sit down, review where you’re at with your own content marketing program, and start planning for 2018.
+Now is a good time to sit down, review where you’re at with your own content marketing program.
 Take a good long look at what’s worked and what hasn’t, start to form some hypotheses to test over the coming year, plan out your content, and make sure you’ve got the tools to track your success!